Not using data is a missed opportunity for SaaS companies.

 Insert personalization into your customer retention strategy.
 Customization provides relevancy and a one-of-a-kind experience to your loyal consumers.

-Carol Roth, on-air contributor for CNBC, writes:
+Carol Roth, an on-air contributor for CNBC, writes:

 “Many of the biggest brands have failed to do this despite having multimillion-dollar marketing campaigns.
 Customers are all driven by different parameters, which means that you need to do a lot of listening and keeping track of the likes, dislikes and drivers of your customers’ behavior.”